deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 # Use Managed ClickHouse

-In a production environment, it is recommended to use a managed ClickHouse to ensure availability.
-It is recommended that the version of ClickHouse be at least 21.8.
-The following databases need to be created and authorized in advance:
+In production environments, it is recommended to use managed ClickHouse to ensure availability.
+The recommended ClickHouse version is at least 21.8.
+You need to create the following databases in advance and grant account permissions:

 - deepflow_system
 - event